KTNO (Plano, Texas): Sale to Salem

-In 2019, Salem announced it would sell co-owned KTNO to Catholic broadcaster Immaculate Heart Media, Inc. On October 21, 2019, Salem discontinued its Financial News/Talk format on AM 620 and moved its Spanish Christian format known as "Radio Luz" from KTNO to KEXB.
+In 2019, Salem announced it would sell co-owned KTNO (1440 AM) to Catholic broadcaster Immaculate Heart Media, Inc. On October 21, 2019, Salem discontinued its financial news/talk format on AM 620 and moved its Spanish Christian format known as "Radio Luz" from KTNO to KEXB.
 In addition, KEXB's call sign was switched to KTNO, while the KEXB call letters were warehoused on the former KTNO.
 Shortly thereafter, KTNO signed on translator K273BJ on 102.5 MHz.

-Simulcast of KWRD-FM

 On October 21, 2025, Salem had announced that "Radio Luz" would cease operations at the end of the month.
 KTNO staff also confirmed the news on their Facebook page.
-After "Radio Luz" aired their final programs and KTNO station personnel said their farewells, KTNO returned to a simulcast of Christian Talk KWRD-FM The Word 100.7 on November 1st at 12 Midnight.
+After "Radio Luz" aired their final programs and KTNO station personnel said their farewells, KTNO returned to a simulcast of KWRD-FM on November 1, 2025.

-Signal

-Unlike most of the area's FM stations, which transmit their signals from Cedar Hill, KTNO transmits its signal along County Road 409 in McKinney.
-Therefore, KTNO's signal is much stronger in much of the Dallas/Fort Worth Metroplex as well as the cities of Wichita Falls, and Greenville, to as far north as Ada, Oklahoma, but is considerably weaker south of the Metroplex.
+On April 10, 2026, Salem Media requested the cancellation of the KTNO license, ending nearly 87 years of broadcasting.
+K273BJ now relays conservative talk sister KSKY.
+The license was cancelled on April 13.

+On June 1, 2026, the KTNO callsign was revived and warehoused to Tejano-formatted 1700 AM.
+It was said that the KTNO call letters were first used on station 1570, then 1540 AM originally airing Tejano music itself for four years.